a2insights/octo/README.md

 To install, run the following command:

-    php artisan octo:install
+    php artisan filament-saas:install

-This command will install the octo app.
-You can find the implementation details of this command [here](https://github.com/a2insights/octo-core/blob/main/src/Console/OctoInstallCommand.php).
+This command will install the filament-saas app.
+You can find the implementation details of this command [here](https://github.com/a2insights/filament-saas-core/blob/main/src/Console/FilamentAdminInstallCommand.php).

-got to <http://127.0.0.1:8000/dashboard/login> and login with the following credentials:
+got to <http://127.0.0.1:8000/sysadmin/login> and login with the following credentials:

-email: super_admin@octo.dev
+email: super_admin@filament-saas.dev
 password: 123456

 or

-email: user@octo.dev
+email: user@filament-saas.dev
 password:123456

 **For more information: <https://laravel.com/docs/sail>**